Learn about us

 A solar co-op is a group of homeowners in a defined geographic area who use their combined bulk buying power to ensure they receive the most competitive solar installations.

 We help each solar co-op develop and issue a request for proposals (RFP) to local installers, resulting in a competitive bidding process.
 We then help the co-op form a selection committee to review each bid and select the installer that best meets the needs of the group.
 Solar United Neighbors does due diligence on the bids, checks licenses, and collects data on companies and their customer service.
 We analyze the bids and give advice, as requested, to the homeowner selection committee.
-However, Solar United Neighbors is installer-neutral and co-op members (not Solar United Neighbors) collectively select a single installer to service the entire group.
+However, Solar United Neighbors is installer-neutral and co-op participants (not Solar United Neighbors) collectively select a single installer to service the entire group.
 The RFP process is open to any company that would like to bid.
 We do not limit the RFP to selected service providers.

 It is important to understand that while price is important to winning an RFP, it is far from the only criterion homeowners consider when selecting an installer for their group.
 Homeowners also consider system quality, installer experience, strength of warranties, and local community benefits when selecting a company to service their co-op.

-Price is not the only criterion used when co-op members select an installer.
+Price is not the only criterion used when co-op participants select an installer.
 They also consider system quality, installer experience, strength of warranties, and local community benefits when selecting a company to service their co-op.

 - Sample Request for Proposal